hoardinghopes/embodying-buber/src/posts/Writing the three centres.md

 ### Considering this from the three centres

-Part of working with the three centres is figuring out the point of view of each, so I tried to write about why it's important:
+Part of working with the three centres is figuring out the point of view of each, so I tried to write about why it's important[^fn-fake]:

+[^fn-fake]: I should add that these separate writings were not written separately, so they are just faking/mimic-ing the specific centres.

 #### Head